protocol-fuzzing/protocol-state-fuzzer/README.md

     protected SulBuilder sulBuilder = new SulBuilderImpl();
     protected SulWrapper sulWrapper = new SulWrapperStandard();

-    // SulClientConfigImpl and MapperConfigImpl need to be implemented
+    // SulClientConfigImpl needs to be implemented
+    // MapperConfigImpl and SulAdapterConfigImpl can optionally be implemented
     @Override
     public StateFuzzerClientConfig buildClientConfig() {
         return new StateFuzzerClientConfig(
                 new LearnerConfig(),
-                new SulClientConfigImpl(new MapperConfigImpl()),
+                new SulClientConfigImpl(new MapperConfigImpl(), new SulAdapterConfigImpl()),
                 new TestRunnerConfig(),
                 new TimingProbeConfig()
         );
     }

-    // SulServerConfigImpl (and MapperConfigImpl) need to be implemented
+    // SulServerConfigImpl needs to be implemented
+    // MapperConfigImpl and SulAdapterConfigImpl can optionally be implemented
     @Override
     public StateFuzzerServerConfig buildServerConfig() {
         return new StateFuzzerServerConfig(
                 new LearnerConfig(),
-                new SulServerConfigImpl(new MapperConfigImpl()),
+                new SulServerConfigImpl(new MapperConfigImpl(), new SulAdapterConfigImpl()),
                 new TestRunnerConfig(),
                 new TimingProbeConfig()
         );